nadeulab/IgCaller/README.md

 *	inputsFolder (-I): Path to folder containing IgCaller reference files.
 *	genomeVersion (-V): Reference genome version [hg19, hg38].
 *	chromosomeAnnotation (-C): Chromosome annotation [ensembl = without 'chr' (i.e. 1); ucsc = with 'chr' (i.e. chr1)].
-*	bamT (-T): Path to tumor BAM file aligned using [BWA-MEM](http://bio-bwa.sourceforge.net/) (v0.7.15 and v0.7.17 have been tested).
+*	bamT (-T): Path to tumor BAM file.
-* sequencing (-seq): Sequencing technique [whole-genome sequencing (wgs), whole-exome sequencing (wes), high-coverage capture NGS (capture)), or amplicon-based NGS (amplicon)].
+* sequencing (-seq): Sequencing technique [whole-genome sequencing (wgs), whole-exome sequencing (wes), high-coverage capture NGS (capture), or amplicon-based NGS (amplicon)].
 * sequencingDepth (-seqDepth): Sequencing depth [low (~30x), int (50-200x), high (>250x)].
-*	bamN (-N): Path to normal bam file, if avilable.
+*	bamN (-N): Path to normal BAM file, if available.
 *	pairedMode (-pm): Tumor and normal paired status [paired/unpaired, default=None].
 Need to be specified when bamN is specified.
 Paired = Normal BAM used for all analyses.
 Unpaired = Normal BAM only used to calculate tumor purity estimates based on coverage.
-*	refGenome (-R): Path to reference genome FASTA file (not mandatory, but recommended, when specifying a normal BAM file.
-Mandatory when bamN is not specified).
+*	refGenome (-R): Path to reference genome FASTA file.
+Not mandatory, but recommended, when specifying a normal BAM file using the argument 'bamN'.
+Mandatory when '-bamN' is not specified and when '-seq' is set to 'amplicon'.

 #### Optional arguments:
 ###### Gene/receptor to be analyzed:
 *	geneToAnalyze (-g): Gene/receptor to be analyzed [ig/tcr/both, default=ig].

 ###### Amplicon-based sequencing:
 *	primer (-pr): Location of the primer in the V gene for amplicon-based data [leader/fr1/cdr1/fr2/cdr2/fr3, default=None].
 It is used to calculate the percentage of identity starting with the sequence after the primer location.
-Only applicable when igblast is used for the annotation using the '-a' argument (recommended).
+Only applicable when IgBLAST is used for the annotation using the '-a' argument (recommended).
 Required if '-seq amplicon'.
 See parameter '--primerStringency' for further tunning.
 *	primerStringency (-prs): Primer stringency [strict/permissive, default=strict]: strict = only annotate sequences with nucleotides found after the theoric location of the primer. permissive = annotate sequences even if they start later than the theoric location of the primer.
-Only applicable when igblast is used for the annotation using the '-a' argument (recommended).
+Only applicable when IgBLAST is used for the annotation using the '-a' argument (recommended).

 ###### Purity of the tumor sample:
 *	tumorPurity (-p): Purity (or tumor cell contect) of the tumor sample, if known [0-1, default=1].
 It is used to adjust the scores and some internal cutoffs during the analysis.
 If unknown, use 1.